Recap: Doctor Who S28 E2 "Tooth and Claw"

 - Continuity Nod:

 - The Doctor gives his name as "Dr James McCrimmon", the full name of Jamie, companion to the Second Doctor.

-- The wolf, pre-change, comments on how Rose has a "bit of the wolf" and a "bit of the sun" in her; both referencing the end of the previous series where she was "the bad wolf".
+- The wolf, pre-change, comments on how Rose has a "bit of the wolf" in her, and that she "burns like the sun"; both referencing the end of the previous series where she was "the bad wolf".